-A stunning experimentally-processed offering from Direct Trade partners La Palma y El Tucán!
+An experimentally-processed gem from our Direct Trade partners La Palma y El Tucán in Cundinamarca, Colombia.
 Bright and sweet aromas of clementine and toffee precede flavors of cherry and persimmon in the brewed cup, with pink grapefruit acidity and the sweetness of golden delicious apple.
 The body is silky, with a slightly savory aftertaste of cardamom and pecan.

 Producer: Rosalbina Bernal, La Palma y El Tucán